NigelFinegan5p/project4/README.md

 -   A text field for the customer's name, and
 -   A field for the customer's email address.

 The form uses a ModelForm to handle the conversion of user input into model instances for saving to the database.
-One the user inputs the 3 fields the data is sent to the Django database and retrieved form there by /admin and logging in as a Super User.
+Once the user inputs the 3 fields, the data is sent to the Django database and retrieved form there by /admin and logging in as a Super User.

 <br>
 <br>